mousymous/Shogun-duel/README.md

   This class fetches spritesheets, animates them, and applies them as textures to entities (e.g., `Rect::rect`).<br>

 - **Things to Change**:<br>
-  1. Add comments to explain the functionality to avoid forgetting how it works.<br>
+  1. ✅ Add comments to explain the functionality to avoid forgetting how it works. (completed)<br>

 ---<br>